Binder of Funny Women

 Anyway, when I read about this year’s new SNL class, I wasn’t surprised since I kinda know how the SNL sausage is made.
 It is a pretty much a brat party.
 [By brat, I mean the white sausage, not ill-mannered kids.]

-There are some funny women who are doing web series, Vines, and podcasts.
+There are a lot funny women who have taken the show online by doing web series, Vine videos and podcasts.
 These women are comedy writers and content producers.
-I have a list, so if anyone reads this posts and wants to find a “binder of funny women” they can ask me and give a producer credit.
+I have a long list, so if anyone reads this posts and wants to find a “binder of funny women” they can ask me and give me a producer credit.

 Some of the funniest comedians I know include Michelle Buteau, Sara Benincasa, Carolyn Castiglia, Abbi Crutchfield, Robin Carson Cloud, Claudia Cogan, Livia Scott, Ann Carr, Marina Franklin, Calise Hawkins, Giulia Rozzi, Jenny Rubin, Catie Lazarus, Brooke Van Poppelen, Leighann Lord, Jess Wood to name a few.